-Born in Pontarlier (France), the violinist Jean Samuel Bez started playing the violin thanks to Krystina Mugica.
-Attracted pretty early by chamber music, he very soon became a regular of the local scenes and has been playing in various festivals such as Les Nuits de Joux, les Ariolicales, Automne musical en Val de Saône, and so on … Showing already a deep interest in the contemporary creation, he was the dedicatee, in 2005, of the Bichromie Quintet of Guy Leclercq with the « Quintette Douze ».
+Born in Pontarlier, France, Jean-Samuel Bez started playing the violin thanks to Krystina Mugika.
+Attracted pretty early by chamber music, he became a regular of the local scenes and festivals.
+Already attracted by creating he had been the dedicatee, in 2005, of the Bichrômie Quintet of Guy Leclerq with the Quintette Douze.

 ©Alexandre Mhiri Photography

-Besides he has done a training course of composer, specially studying Harmony, Counterpoint, Analysis and Fugue; he was unanimously awarded three Firt Prizes and one special Prize of the SACEM.
+Besides he has done a training course of composer, specially studying Harmony, Counterpoint, Analysis and Fugue; he was unanimously awarded three First Prizes and one special Prize of the S.A.C.E.M.